 PTSD Treatment in Survivors of Mass Violence and Disaster

 There are a number of randomized controlled trials (RCTs) of trauma-focused treatments targeting adults with PTSD resulting from mass violence and disaster.
 Three RCTs have been conducted with those who met criteria for PTSD as a result of exposure to terrorism or mass violence.
-All three studies evaluated standard 8-12 session trauma-focused psychotherapies that included cognitive restructuring and exposure.
-In two of the studies, trauma focused cognitive behavioral therapy (CBT) was compared to treatment as usual (14,15) and in one it was compared to waitlist (16).
-In all three studies trauma-focused CBT resulted in significantly more improvement in PTSD relative to the control condition.
-In two out of three there were also greater reductions in symptoms of depression.
+All 3 studies evaluated standard 8-12 session trauma-focused psychotherapies that included cognitive restructuring and exposure.
+In 2 of the studies, trauma-focused cognitive behavioral therapy (CBT) was compared to treatment as usual (8,9) and in one it was compared to waitlist (10).
+In all 3 studies trauma-focused CBT resulted in significantly more improvement in PTSD relative to the control condition.
+In 2 out of 3 studies there were also greater reductions in symptoms of depression.

 Studies of PTSD samples after natural disasters have utilized less standard trauma-focused treatments.
-Two RCTs documented greater decreases in PTSD symptoms, relative to control groups, among participants who received a single session behavioral treatment aimed at increasing control over earthquake related fears through confronting feared situations (17,18).
-A third RCT examined the effectiveness of four sessions of Narrative Exposure Therapy (NET), a trauma-focused intervention where disaster affected individuals write detailed accounts of their lives with a focus on the impact of the disaster, following an earthquake.
-Participants in NET showed significant improvement in PTSD relative to a waitlist (19).
+Two RCTs documented greater decreases in PTSD symptoms, relative to control groups, among participants who received a single session behavioral treatment aimed at increasing control over earthquake related fears through confronting feared situations (11,12).
+A third RCT examined the effectiveness of 4 sessions of Narrative Exposure Therapy (NET), a trauma-focused intervention where disaster-affected individuals write detailed accounts of their lives with a focus on the impact of the disaster, in this study, following an earthquake.
+Participants in NET showed significant improvement in PTSD relative to a waitlist (13).

 There is strong evidence in support of trauma-focused treatments for adult disaster survivors with PTSD.
 For survivors who present with other disorders, evidence-based treatments for those disorders should be utilized.
 There is some support for using interventions that do not target specific disorders.